 Editing Or Changing Units Of Dimensions In AutoCAD

-Matlab offers lots of commands to create various kinds of 3D graphs and all of these commands are explained in Mechanical Base.
-In here, we explain a special command to create 3D graphs and projections of these graphs on specified plane in Matlab.
-This command is called ‘meshc()’ command.
+Matlab® offers lots of commands to create various kinds of 3D graphs and all of these commands are explained in Mechanical Base.
+Here, we explain a special command to create 3D graphs and projections of these graphs on the specified plane in Matlab®.
+This command is called the ‘meshc()’ command.

-Creating 3D graphs and projections are very easy in Matlan with meshc() command as you see above.
-First of all, you need to create two of vectors with meshgrid() command as shown by blue arrow above.
-These vectors are created and will be used for 3D domain to illustrated 3D graph on it.
+Creating 3D graphs and projections is very easy in Matlab® with meshc() command as you see above.
+First of all, you need to create two vectors with the meshgrid() command as shown by the blue arrow above.
+These vectors are created and will be used for the 3D domain to illustrated the 3D graph on it.

-Then you need to type an equation or polynomial by using these 2 created vectors with meshgrid() command, as shown in blue box above.
-So you have three elements to obtain 3D graph matematically, that two of them vector variables, and other one is equation that dependent on these two variables.
+Then you need to type an equation or polynomial by using these 2 created vectors with meshgrid() command, as shown in the blue box above.
+So you have three elements to obtain a 3D graph mathematically, that two of the vector variables and the other one is an equation that depends on these two variables.

-What you need to do finally is, just type these three elements in meshc() command in Matlab as shown by green arrow.
-The last element will be the ‘plane’ that projection of created 3D graph will be projected as shown by red arrow above.
-In this example, this plane is ‘Z’ plane, which we typed it lastly in meshc() command.
+What you need to do finally is, just type these three elements in the meshc() command in Matlab® as shown by the green arrow.
+The last element will be the ‘plane’ that the projection of created 3D graph will be projected as shown by the red arrow above.
+In this example, this plane is the ‘Z’ plane, which we typed lastly in the meshc() command.

-Also you can add titles, legends and other graph elements into your 3D graph in Matlab.
-Also you can pan, rotate etc. this graph with your mouse.
-Click on given link and see how to do this in Matlab.
+Also, you can add titles, legends, and other graph elements into your 3D graph in Matlab®.
+Also, you can pan, rotate, etc. this graph with your mouse.
+Click on the given link and see how to do this in Matlab®.

 Creating 3D graphs with projections in Matlab® is very easy like above with the meshc() command.